BlackBhul/BlackBhul/README.md

 - 👋 Hi, I’m @BlackBhul
 - 👀 I’m interested in Developing
-- 📫 How to reach me on Discord: BlackBhul#0101
+- 📫 How to reach me on Discord: BlackBhul

 <!---
 BlackBhul/BlackBhul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.